 Your effort as apparent should be to provide children with a healthy nourishing diet, an active lifestyle with adequate sleep, in a stable loving environment, so as to watch them grow to their full potential!

-Disclaimer: The views, opinions and recommendations expressed in this article are of Dr. Shipra Mathur and intended as an educational aid.
+Disclaimer: The views, opinions and recommendations expressed in this article are of Dr. Jayashree Shiwalker and intended as an educational aid.
 This is an awareness drive powered by Horlicks Growth Plus to help your child catch up on lost growth.
 Horlicks Growth plus is clinically proven to show visible signs of growth in six months.
 You are encouraged to obtain professional advice concerning specific health / medical matters.